enkidevs/curriculum/JavaScript/Core/taking-precedence.md

 * 2
 * 0
 %exp
-Nothing uncommon here: the computation is done from left to right.
+Nothing uncommon here: the computation is done from **left to right**.
 %
-​---
+---
 ```
 2 * 3 + 4
 ```